 If you need to give your climber a light trim earlier in the year, prune the top as lightly as possible.
 Most of the new flowers will appear towards the top of the plant and you don’t want to lose them.
 If you need to reduce the size of an established climbing hydrangea more dramatically, try to do it over the course of several summers so that flowering is not affected too much.

 You should now have all the information you need to keep your hydrangeas in excellent shape and covered in bloom.
+Head over to our hub page and find all our hydrangea resources and growing guides in one place.

 Banner image: Marina Andrejchenko/ Shutterstock